 Where are the water stops?
 Will there be anything on the course besides water?

-To reduce touch points we STRONGLY encourage race participants to carry their own hydration and nutrition.
-We can even reduce our environmental impact while we are being safe.
+We STRONGLY encourage race participants to carry their own hydration and nutrition to reduce our environmental impact.

 • Mile 2.75 Einstein & Olden (Bathroom)